sangeeta0201/refactorer/README.md

+# refactoring_tool:

-# refactoring_tool:Refactoring tool for source to source transformation of floating point applications to posit
+## Refactoring tool for source to source transformation of floating point applications to posit

 To build set path for llvm and clang in Makefile and run make in top directory.

-To run:
+1. To run:
     ./build/refactor_posit examples/ex10.c

 It will save ex10_pos in same directory.
 # refactorer